 - Last, I go through and brief every case.
 (At this point I’ve read or skimmed each case about 4 times)

 - Make your outlines as you cover each topic.
 Not only are your notes fresh, it is a good way to review before moving on to the next section.
 Also, if you want to wait to make your outlines in November… well good luck figuring that out.

 - This last step seems excessive, but I found it EXTREMELY effective come finals time: take all of your briefs and your outlines and organize them in a binder as you go through the course.
 I had my outline, then all of the cases I briefed that related to the outline topic after for reference.
 Then I added tabs so I could navigate quickly from battery to negligence.

 - Over Thanksgiving break I went through the binder and highlighted (again by a system) the important info and any cases that would be pertinent to reference on the final.

 - After this, I flipped through the binders MAYBE twice a week and sort of forgot about Torts since it was pass/fail and I wanted an A in my other classes.
 By this time I legitimately knew the material, all I had to do was memorize my attack outline and I killed it.

 (Side note: I highly recommend Evernote, it made it really easy to organize my notes) I realize this seems like the most excessive 9-step plan to take a law class, but I barely studied for the final and made one of the highest grades… as an undergrad.
 I will admit, I probably had more time to read than most law students, but that being said even a modified version of this would probably get you close to where I did.
 I’m not here to brag, I just wanted to share the system I thought worked the best for me and hopefully works for you too!
-If you have any questions, want my notes etc., want to talk about Tech law, or any thing else legal related, feel free to reach out to me!
+If you have any questions, want to talk about Tech law, or any thing else legal related, feel free to reach out to me!